 Treatment of thoracic outlet syndrome usually involves physical-therapy exercises and avoiding certain prolonged positions of the shoulder.

 What is thoracic outlet syndrome?

-Thoracic outlet syndrome is a condition whereby symptoms are produced (numbness in fingers , pain in shoulder and neck) by compression of nerves and/or blood vessels in the upper chest.
+Thoracic outlet syndrome (TOS) is a condition whereby symptoms are produced (such as numbness in fingers, pain in shoulder, arm, and neck) by compression of nerves and/or blood vessels in the upper chest.
 The passageway for these nerves and blood vessels to exit the chest and supply the upper extremities is referred to as the thoracic outlet.
-Muscle, bone, and other tissues border the thoracic.
+Muscle, bone, and other tissues border the thoracic outlet.
 Any condition that results in enlargement or movement of these tissues of or near the thoracic outlet can cause the thoracic outlet syndrome.
 These conditions include muscle enlargement (such as from weight lifting), injuries, an extra rib extending from the neck (cervical rib), weight gain, and rare tumors at the top of the lung.
 Often no specific cause is detectable.

 Plumbing the Pits of Despair With Thoracic Outlet Syndrome